Step by step guide to buying a house

 If you can't pay your mortgage

-If you are worried that you won’t be able to pay your mortgage, get in touch with your lender.
+If you're worried that you won’t be able to pay your mortgage, get in touch with your lender.
 They will work with you to come up with a repayment plan based on your circumstances.

 Find out more

-You can also find out more about mortgages here
+You can also find out more about or products on our mortgages page.

 Not found what you're looking for?